jpeelle/sentence-prediction/README.md

 # sentence-prediction

 ## About

+The goal of this project is to examine the predictability of sentence-final words using a cloze procedure.
+We created 3085 unique sentences; we then presented each sentence to an online participant without the last word, and asked them to provide the most likely response.
+For example,

+He hated bees and feared encountering a _______________.

+Common responses were "hive" and "beehive", but less common (and still appropriate) responses included "disease" or "yellowjacket".
+We count the frequency of each response to provide the likelihood of any given response as a proportion.

+There are several programs:

+1. `anonymizer.py` takes the original online data and anonymizes it by replacing unique user IDs with generated IDs.
+These IDs still correspond to individual respondents.
+We provide the anonymized data.

+2. `predict_sent_analysis.py` which does the work of counting proportion of responses.

+Mis-spellings or altered pluralization are a challenge.
+In our initial testing, automated approaches (e.g., using a dictionary) missed a large number of cases.
+Thus, we went through each response by hand and created a file of replacements that are completed prior to response frequencies being calculated.
+For example, "bee hive", "beehive", and "behive" were all counted as the same response.
+The replacements we made are in `replacements.csv`.

+If the participant left the answer blank it was counted as  *"No Response."*

 This program takes two inputs:

-1. A list of csv documents with Mechanical Turk data
+1. A list of csv files with Mechanical Turk data
-2. A csv containing responses to be replaced and what to replace them with
+2. A csv file containing responses to be replaced, and what to replace them with

-It keeps track of all the answers given for each question and the frequency of those answers, replacing responses as required by the input csv.
-Replacements are an attempt to correct typos on the part of the participant, they are similar in nature to *"behive"* being replaced with *"beehive."* If the participant left the answer blank it was counted as  *"No Response."*
+## Outputs

 Once all answer are recorded a simple ratio of the number of times an answer was given over the total number of responses is calculated.
-The file *output.md* shows each question followed by the answers (from most common to least) and their decimal frequency.
+The file *output.md* shows each question followed by the answers (from most common to least) and their frequency as a proportion of all responses.